Best central air conditioning units 2023

 High installation costs

 York is one of the biggest heating and cooling suppliers in the world.
-As such it is able to offer units with a 10-year parts and lifetime compressor warranty.
-This is a very compelling and peace of mind inducing feature.
+As such, it can offer units with 10-year parts and a lifetime compressor warranty.
+This is a very compelling and peace of mind-inducing feature.
 And with units starting at $1,565, this is one of the more accessible air conditioning systems.

 What the users say

-General impressions of York AC units from installers is that the equipment is mid-tier.
-Both York and other Jonson Controls brands have suffered issues with quality and reliability in the past with the generic micro-coils it used, though this appears to be resolved now.
+General impressions of York AC units from installers are that the equipment is mid-tier.
+York and other Jonson Controls brands have previously suffered issues with quality and reliability with the generic micro-coils they used, though this appears to be resolved now.
 One customer said they did not need to leave their unit on long to cool their house, so their utility bill remained low.
 Many praised how quiet their York central air conditioning unit was during use.

-The company says it offers very quiet units with its QuietDrive technology onboard to offer audio comfort.
-The sound dampening features keep audio down to 72 decibels.
+The company says it offers quiet units with its QuietDrive technology onboard to offer audio comfort.
+The sound-dampening features keep audio down to 72 decibels.
 This is one of the quieter offerings out there but not the quietest.
-To be clear that level is louder than a conversation, closer to a shower or dishwasher noise, but quieter than a blender, for example.
+That level is louder than a conversation, closer to a shower or dishwasher noise, but quieter than a blender, for example.

-The company's SEER rating tops out at 21 which should mean these units can help you keep electricity bills to a minimum.
-A decent unit, offering SEER 20 will cost you $2,770 or with installation that's $4,300.
+The company's SEER rating tops out at 21, meaning these units can help you keep electricity bills to a minimum.
+A decent unit, offering SEER 20, will cost you $2,770 - with an installation, that's $4,300.
 Getting it installed by York helps with the warranty and ensures you'll get the longest life out of your unit.

 Best central air conditioning units: Lennox Central Air Conditioners